swyannnn/CW2024/README.md

     Only two playable levels are featured<
     </td>
     <td>
-    - Limited levels reduce the game's replayability and can lead to player boredom. <br>
+    <li>Limited levels reduce the game's replayability and can lead to player boredom.</li>
-    - Offering diverse and progressively challenging levels provides a continuous sense of progression and achievement for players.
+    <li>Offering diverse and progressively challenging levels provides a continuous sense of progression and achievement for players.</li>
     </td>
     <td>
-    - Two additional playable levels have been created <br>
+    <li>Two additional playable levels have been created</li>
-    - Each with increasing difficulty, distinct environments, and unique challenges.
+    <li>Each with increasing difficulty, distinct environments, and unique challenges.</li>
     </td>
   </tr>
 </table>